OS map ref: SK 878075/894058 (Sheet 141)

 The Anglian Water Birdwatching Centre has a shop, a large birdwatching gallery and incorporates the Rutland Environmental Education Centre providing interpretative areas and a classroom that can be hired for business and other functions.

 Lyndon (SK 894058): The reserve entrance on the south shore of the reservoir lies off the minor road from Manton to Edith Weston, about 2 km east of the junction with the A6003.
 Follow 'Nature Reserve' signs to the car park and the Lyndon Visitor Centre.
-The Centre is open from Easter to October daily from 9am to 5pm.
+The Centre is open from mid April to mid September daily from 9am to 5pm.
 A nature trail leads from the Centre to six hides that overlook the water and a woodland walk, a seventh hide overlooks a pond in Gibbet Gorse.

 Please keep to the paths.